civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 ```

 If you want to run unit tests (and not WebTests or E2E tests) set the
-environment variable `CIVICRM_UF` to "UnitTests".
+environment variable `CIVICRM_UF` to "UnitTests" (eg. in civicrm.settings.test.php above).
 This can also be set using the
 `env` command to change the environment just for a single command.

 !!! warning